Mansi-Pagare/Health-Oracle-and-Wellness-Tip-generator/README.md

 ## Usage

-Run the Python script and follow the prompts to choose between the Magic 8-Ball or the Fortune Cookie:
+Run the Python script and follow the prompts to choose between the Health Oracle or the Wellness Tip:

 ```bash
 python your_script_name.py
 ```

-- Enter `8-ball` to get a response from the Magic 8-Ball.
+- Enter oracle to receive health advice or motivational messages from the Health Oracle.
-- Enter `fortune` to receive a fortune cookie message and lucky number.
+- Enter wellness to get a wellness tip or positive affirmation along with a lucky number.